siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 Each line names a file and the type of change.
 A `+` at the beginning of the line means that the file was created, a `-` that the file was deleted, and a `c` that the contents of the file were changed.
 If the output includes a lot of lines, we redirect it to a file with the `-o </path/name>` option.

-Displaying the differences of a file between two snapshots is done with:
+Differences in a file between two snapshots can be displayed with:

 ~~~
 # snapper diff 42..45 /etc/hosts